 Kids love this place!

 Yes, I know what you’re thinking: kids HATE art museums!
 But I promise, I’ve field-tested my claim.
-I’ve organized and personally led hundreds of middle-school kids to Europe (groups of 1-26) and we visited all the major museums in the UK, France, Italy, Germany, Austria, and Hungary.
+I’ve organized and personally led hundreds of middle-school kids to Europe (groups of as many as 26) and we visited all the major museums in the UK, France, Italy, Germany, Austria, and Hungary.
 I learned very quickly that kids (and most adults) suffer from sensory overload in most museums.
 After an hour or so, everything looks the same to them, and any longer than that, and you’re just dragging them around, forcing them to pretend they’re interested (if they’re good kids) or to throw a tantrum (if they’re typical teenagers).

 (At KHM I always bring the kids to the Brueghel room.
 This is the painting we talk about: Hunters in the Snow by Pieter Brueghel the Elder.)